godwokenrises/godwoken-kicker/README.md

 ### 3. update componet package

-you can update componets version under [packages] section in `docker/.build.mode.env` file.
+when you choose custom-build mode, you can update componets version under [packages] section in `docker/.build.mode.env` file.

 ```sh
 ####[packages]